jsenv/core/docs/browser-explorer-server/browser-explorer-server.md

 This feature is provided by `@jsenv/core` which exports a function called `startBrowserExplorerServer`.<br />

-Next part shows how to use browser explorer server inside a project.
+This documentation explains how to use `startBrowserExplorerServer` inside a project.

 ## How to use

-Let's take a basic project as example
+Using a basic project setup we'll see how to use browser explorer server to execute this project files inside a browser.

 ### Basic project setup